 – Network reliability used to be a huge point of concern for the healthcare industry.
 When the network is not reliable or stable the data sets and apps which are meant to save patient lives cannot work optimally.
 There are bound to be limitations on services you are capable of delivering.
 Today, in an age of telemedicine, there is absolutely no scope for unreliability or latency.
 This problem was mainly due to design.
 You must consider the importance of an app or data set, where the access happens from and data proximity before creating a design.
 The need of the hour is a fast-paced network connection.
 This will ensure that all your workloads and key apps are always available.

 – You can use many kinds of data storage options like cold storage, primary storage and archival storage.
 It is your choice when it comes to the type of storage you will use and where the data will be housed.
 Since data is critical you must understand data sovereignty and data locality requirements.
-Cloud hosting service providers which are working with healthcare organizations are going to assist you to keep the data where you need to and then help you access this easily.
+Cloud hosting service providers who are working with healthcare organizations are going to assist you to keep the data where you need to and then help you access this easily.

 – When you have decided to move to the cloud, you must have a good understanding of the service level structure even if you already have healthcare instance.
 So, you need to know whether you can survive without a certain app or how long you can go on without a particular data service etc. This means you should review your SLAs from time to time.
 Since apps and data are continuously changing, the SLA must change with it too.

-Read More At: Effective Management of Cloud Security Risks in SMBs
+Read More At Effective Management of Cloud Security Risks in SMBs